An extended Krylov subspace method for decoding edge-based compressed images by homogeneous diffusion: Discretisation

 For decoding the compressed pictures, the $N_x \times N_y$ pixels of the original picture are interpreted as a finite-difference approximation to the heat equation.
 The mask $\vec{c}$ turns into a binary mask, where $1$ indicates that the pixel has been stored.
 Every such pixel is treated as a discretised Dirichlet boundary condition with the pixel value as the boundary value.
 Any boundary pixel, which is not a stored pixel, is treated as a homogeneous Neumann boundary.
 The Laplacian is discretised by the standard stencil

 with grid constants $h_x,h_y$ in $x,y-$direction, respectively.
 The stencil is applied at any pixel which has not been stored.
 As usual in image processing, we will assume that the grid constants are one in both directions on the finest grid, which corresponds to the original picture.
-We illustrate the discretisation by the small example in figure~\ref{example3times2}.
+We illustrate the discretisation by the small example in Figure~\ref{example3times2}.
+The grey pixels indicate the stored pixels, that is, the Dirichlet boundary data, where the mask $\vec{c}$ is one.
 The discretised heat equation reads

-where $A$ and $\vec{b}$ are as follows.
+where $A$ and $\vec{b}$ are as follows,

 The matrix $R$,